WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 ## Mapping reads from a single sample
-To start with, we are going to work on a single sample to familiarize you with the necessary steps required to:
+To start with, we are going to work on a single sample to familiarise you with the necessary steps required to:
-- get organized with directories (it is really important to keep organized!!!)
+- get organised with directories (it is really important to keep organised!!!)
 - download and prepare your reference sequence
 - map your reads
 - convert your mapped reads file into a format that can be read by out visualization tool, Artemis.

 ```bash

 # make a new directory (mkdir) and move into it (cd)
 mkdir single_sample_analysis